 A losing proposition for all

-A trial is often a lose- lose proposition for the parties since a judge will be deciding their fate, dividing their property and determining their custodial rights.
-If the parties settle ,at least, they know the final disposition of the divorce.
+A trial is often a lose- lose proposition for the parties.
+If the case goes to trial, a judge will be deciding their fate, dividing their property and determining their custodial rights.
+If the parties settle, at least, they know the final disposition of the divorce.

 Also see: “Divorce trials are very different from divorce hearings.
 A hearing is when a judge takes testimony or hears arguments from counsel about pretrial matters such as Child Custody, Child Support, Child Visitation, Contempt, Restraining Orders, Discovery motions, Motions to Modify Child Support, Temporary Alimony etc. Divorce hearings occur much more frequently than divorce trials.
 If you are visiting Court and see someone testifying it is most likely a hearing or a nominal hearing rather than a divorce trial.
 When the parties reach a settlement pursuant to Rhode Island Law there must be a brief “nominal” hearing in which the parties must testify.
 This type of hearing is a formality” http://www.hg.org/article.asp?id=18180